VR-API-Integration/file-api-integration-examples/powershell/README.md

 ### Attributes of the `Download` element

 `ClientId`
 ```
-Tenant of the application you will use to download.
+Tenant you will use to download the files.

 Example: 1122334
 ```

 `Role`
 ```
 Role of your application.

 Values:
-    > Subscriber: foo
+> Subscriber: to download files provided to you (the most common scenario).
-    > Publisher: Bar
+> Publisher: to download files provided by you.
 ```

 - **\<Download>\<TenantId>**: Tenant of your application.